Trinidad and Tobago leader praises strike and says US should kill all drug traffickers 'violently'

 Other Caribbean leaders were more reserved in their remarks.

-Barbados Today, a local news site, quoted Barbadian Foreign Minister Kerrie Symmonds as saying that foreign ministers within Caricom, a 15-member regional trade bloc, wrote to Rubio to ensure that future military operations within the Caribbean don’t occur without prior notice or explanation.
+“What we want really...is a structure where we would be able to have shared information affecting U.S. assets in the region, establishing channels of communication and, importantly where possible, some consultation to maintain practical cooperation for continued mutual confidence and avoidance of misunderstandings," he said.

+Symmonds also said that depending on Rubio's response, both sides could arrange a face-to-face meeting to discuss fears that the region’s long-desired designation as a zone of peace is maintained.

-“What effectively we are trying to do is to work through the diplomatic channels of making sure that there are no surprises and practices, so that you get notification wherever it is feasible for actions that are going to have a foreseeable regional impact,” Symmonds was quoted as saying.
+“What effectively we are trying to do is to work through the diplomatic channels of making sure that there are no surprises,” Symmonds said.

-He said that ongoing dialogue would “avoid misunderstandings, and we can maintain and strengthen our mutual confidence with each other.”
+Meanwhile, Colombian President Gustavo Petro on Wednesday questioned the U.S. operation, saying that it's possible to conduct maritime interdiction of drug shipments without attacking a vessel's occupants.
+He said that Colombia typically captures them, since those transporting the drugs "are not the big drug traffickers," but rather, "very poor young people" from the region.

+“Bombing the boat violates the universal principle of proportionality of force and results in murder,” the leftist president wrote on X.

+Juanita Goebertus, Americas director at Human Rights Watch, said that while organized crime groups are a “huge threat” to human rights in Latin America, regional governments need to strengthen their judicial capacity to dismantle them.

+“If the circumstances around this strike are exactly as the administration describes them, it would amount to an extrajudicial execution, prohibited under international law," she said.

-Trump has said that the vessel targeted in the strike in international waters was operated by Tren de Aragua, a Venezuelan gang.
+Trump has said that the vessel targeted in the strike in international waters was operated by the Venezuelan gang Tren de Aragua.
 The White House didn't immediately explain how the military determined that those aboard the vessel were Tren de Aragua members.

+In July, the government of Trinidad and Tobago designated Tren de Aragua as a terrorist organization, meaning that authorities can freeze any property, funds or assets owned or controlled by the gang.

+Authorities have confirmed that the gang is active in the Caribbean nation, with its presence mainly in central and east Trinidad.

 The strike came after the U.S. announced last month that it planned to boost its maritime force in waters off Venezuela to fight threats from Latin American drug cartels.